Life in a Beautiful Light

 Life in a Beautiful Light is the third album by Scottish singer-songwriter Amy Macdonald, released on 11 June 2012.
-The lead single is "Slow It Down" and was released on 20 April 2012.
+The lead single, "Slow It Down" was released on 20 April 2012.
 Macdonald's official website confirmed the album for release on 13 April 2012.
 The track listing was confirmed on Universal Music's store on the same day.
+Released to favourable reviews, it was a commercial success in Europe, debuting at number one in Austria and Germany, number two in her native Scotland and the United Kingdom, as well as the top five in Switzerland, Belgium, Ireland and the Netherlands.

+The album was produced by Pete Wilkinson, and released via Melodramatic, Mercury and Vertigo.
+It spawned a total of three singles – the commercially successful "Slow It Down", and subsequent singles "Pride" and "4th of July".

 Background

 Macdonald began to write Life in a Beautiful Light after having a "lovely year off" following touring in support of A Curious Thing.
 Macdonald had no time to write songs on her second album as she was touring with This Is the Life.
 However, Macdonald said she felt that the creation of Life in a Beautiful Light was a more natural process.
 Two songs from Life in a Beautiful Light were begun before Macdonald's break.
 "In the End" was written with Macdonald questioning herself whether being a musician was a worthwhile occupation.

 Macdonald wrote "Human Spirit" inspired by the Chilean miners' rescue.
 The song "Left That Body Long Ago" described her grandmother's decline into Alzheimer's disease whilst "Across the Nile" is a response to the conflict of the Arab Spring.